FOREX-Dollar maintains gains after weeks of rallying

-The U.S. dollar firmed on Thursday but paused its strong rally of recent weeks after the Federal Reserve made it easier for other central banks to swap their currencies for dollars.
-Markets were spooked after U.S. President Donald Trump's media briefing late on Tuesday in which he warned Americans of a painful two weeks ahead in fighting the coronavirus, even with strict social distancing measures.
+The dollar firmed on Thursday but paused its strong rally of recent weeks after the Federal Reserve helped U.S. currency liquidity in financial markets by making it easier for other central banks to access the greenback.
+Markets have been spooked since U.S. President Donald Trump's warning on Tuesday of a painful two weeks ahead in fighting the coronavirus, even with strict social distancing measures.

+The United States now has over 200,000 confirmed COVID-19 cases - the most worldwide - which has sent investors flocking to safe-haven assets such as the U.S. dollar.
+Still, analysts do not expect the dollar rally of recent weeks to continue further, following the Federal Reserve measures in March, when it established dollar swap lines with other central banks and let them enter repurchase agreements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)